zoe-pith/pith-site/supperclub.md

 snapper with green peppercorn and green pepper

 cauliflower with harissa and maple syrup
-porcini with juniper, bone marrow, and pasta
-duck with potato, pistachio, and balinese peppercorn
+porcini with pappardelle, juniper, and bone marrow duck with potato, pistachio, and balinese peppercorn
 mustard frill with fennel, persimmon, and earl grey